 teen Mental Health First Aid (tMHFA) is a training program for teens brought to the United States by the National Council for Mental Wellbeing in partnership with Born This Way Foundation.
-It teaches teens in grades 10-12, or ages 15-18, how to identify, understand and respond to signs of mental health and substance use challenges among friends and peers.
-The training gives teens the skills to have supportive conversations with their friends and teaches them to get a responsible and trusted adult to take over as necessary.
+It teaches teens in grades 10-12, or ages 15-18, how to identify, understand and respond to signs of a mental health or substance use challenge in their friends and peers.
+The training gives teens the skills to have supportive conversations with their friends and teaches them how to get help from a responsible and trusted adult.
+Learn more about the program, pricing, and implementation requirements.

-If you are interested in bringing tMHFA to teens in your community, schedule a call with a member of our team to learn more about the requirements and begin your application.
+If you are interested in bringing tMHFA to teens in your community, complete this form to get in touch with a member of our team to learn more about the requirements and begin your application.

 Instructors are on the frontlines of the program, training teens in their communities how to assess, respond and bring in a trusted adult if a peer seems to be having a mental health or substance use challenge.
 Instructors teach from a national curriculum, tailor discussions to their participants and compile a list of local resources for help.
-Instructor candidates can be certified to teach all three delivery modalities of the tMHFA course.
+Instructor candidates can be certified to teach tMHFA in-person or online.

 The National Council for Mental Wellbeing requires that adults who teach the tMHFA program to teens attend a tMHFA Instructor training to be certified in the curriculum.